 1. How will my Annual Percentage Rate (APR) be determined?

 Your APR is determined using factors like your credit history, loan amount, the amount of equity you will have in your home after receiving the loan, and repayment term.

-2. Are there any fees associated with a Discover Home Equity loan?
+2. Are there any fees associated with a Discover Home Loan?

-3. What types of properties can be used as collateral for a Discover Home Equity loan?
+3. What types of properties can be used as collateral for a home equity loan from Discover?

-You can apply for a Discover Home Equity loan for a home that you own and live in as your primary residence.
+You can use the home you own and live in as your primary residence as collateral.
 This residence must be a single family dwelling.
 Eligible property types include Planned Unit Developments (PUDs) and condominiums.
-Other properties, such as investment properties, manufactured homes, commercial properties, and trusts are not eligible for a Discover Home Equity loan at this time.
+Other properties, such as investment properties, manufactured homes, commercial properties, log homes, and properties larger than 20 acres are not eligible at this time.